This is an age old question, almost as old as Scrum itself—should a Scrum Master be technical or not?

 A technical Scrum Master:

-Issues with a Technical Scrum Master (TSM)
+Issues with having a Technical Scrum Master (TSM) on board

 - Act as a technical SME (subject matter expert) and try to handle services

 - Ask team members some questions on their assessments

 - Force the team to adopt and use a particular technology